-New Iranian Supreme Leader Inherits Secretive Power Center — What It Could Mean for Visas, Asylum, and Sanctions
+New Supreme Leader Inherits Sprawling, Secretive Office That Dominates Iran — What It Means for Migrants and Visa Applicants

 Key Takeaways